Posted by Alison Arthur on 04 Dec 2018

 Myth 4: People prefer using plastic for electronic bill payments

-Considering that 87% of Americans own a debit card and 44% own a credit card, it’s natural to assume that cards are used most frequently for electronic bill payments.
-Despite their popularity, our Orbipay EBPP data shows that bill payments made via bank accounts (ACH) are still king, with ACH funding 51% of total transactions in 2017.
-However, debit cards have a strong foothold as well, representing 31% of total transaction volume for the year.
+Considering that 83% of Americans own at least one credit card, it’s natural to assume that cards are used most frequently for electronic bill payments.
+Despite their popularity, data shows that bill payments made via bank accounts (ACH) are still king, with ACH funding 4.6 billion payments valued at 19.2 trillion during the 3rd quarter of 2022.
+This reflects an increase of 4.2-6% from the prior year.
+However, debit cards have a strong foothold as well, representing 16.37 billion in payments.

 Myth 5: Electronic bill payments are made most often on nights and weekends

-Our 2017 analysis shows that users like to make their bill payments on weekdays.
-One Time payments (payments that did not use pre-configured AutoPay or Recurring schedules) were made most often on Fridays between 11:00 am and 12:00 pm ET.
-In fact, Friday holds the top seven most popular time slots comprising the hours between 10:00 am and 5:00 pm ET.
-The second most popular day is Monday, which holds spots eight through twelve.
+Our 2022 analysis shows that users like to make their bill payments on weekdays, with Tuesday and Friday being the most popular days of all.
+One-Time payments (payments that did not use pre-configured AutoPay or Recurring schedules) were made most often on Fridays between 11:00 am and 12:00 pm ET.